-Recent surveys by Pew Research Center and other organizations have shown wide public divides in the U.S. over climate change, food science and other science-related issues.
+Recent surveys by Pew Research Center and other organizations have shown wide public divides over science-related issues such as climate change and food science.
 But public confidence in the scientific community as a whole has remained stable for decades, according to data collected by NORC, an independent research organization at the University of Chicago.
-The group’s 2016 General Social Survey results, released March 29, show that 40% of Americans have a great deal of confidence in the scientific community, while half (50%) have only some confidence and 6% have hardly any confidence.

-Public confidence in the scientific community and in medicine is higher than in many other institutions.
-Confidence is highest for leaders of the military, with 53% expressing a great deal of confidence.
-At the opposite end of the spectrum, just 8% of Americans express a great deal of confidence in the press and 6% say the same about Congress.
+Public confidence in the science community and in medicine is higher than in many other institutions.
+Confidence is highest for leaders of the military, with 60% expressing a great deal of confidence.
+At the opposite end of the spectrum, just 13% of Americans express a great deal of confidence in the press and 6% say the same about Congress.
 On average, confidence in institutions is lower today than it was in the mid-1970s.

-A 2016 Pew Research Center survey found similar results when asking respondents about their confidence in certain groups and institutions to act in the best interests of the public.
+A 2018 Pew Research Center survey found a similar pattern when asking respondents about their confidence in certain groups and institutions to act in the best interests of the public.

 Americans expressed the most confidence in the military to act in the public interest, followed by scientists.
 In that survey, 79% of U.S. adults had either a great deal or a fair amount of confidence in scientists to act in the public interest.

 By contrast, majorities of Americans had not too much or no confidence in the news media, business leaders or elected officials to act in the public interest.